GoogleCloudPlatform/community/tutorials/use-cloud-pubsub-cloud-storage-app-engine/index.md

 #### Congratulations!
 You now have a functioning shared photo album.

-Note: Other users you listed as `Storage Admins` for your GCS photo bucket should also be able to [upload images to the bucket](https://cloud.google.com/storage/docs/gsutil/commands/cp) and see their changes take effect on the website.
+Note: Other users you listed as collaborators during the `Set up` section should also be able to [modify the images in your GCS photo bucket](https://cloud-dot-devsite.googleplex.com/storage/docs/object-basics#upload) and see their changes take effect on the website.

 ## Style